-Unlike simple half wave rectifier, half wave and full wave-controlled rectifiers depends on the number of switches used in the circuit.
-The pulses given to the switches have a specified pwm and that pwm will decide the shape of the rectified output wave, and the pwn of the pulse is also used to define the firing angle of the rectifier as you will see shortly.
+Unlike simple half wave rectifiers, half wave and full wave controlled rectifiers depend on the number of switches used in the circuit.
+The pulses given to the switches have a specified Pulse Width Modulation (PWM), and that PWM will decide the shape of the rectified output wave.
+The PWM of the pulse is also used to define the firing angle of the rectifier, as we will see shortly.

 Full wave rectifier

 A full wave rectifier, however, uses both the positive and negative parts of the AC wave to rectify.
 Again, in this case, we use switches with gate pulses for the firing angles of the rectified output.
 The rectified output will not be a pure sinusoidal waveform, although it will be a distorted sine 0 output before sinusoidal and rectified sine waves after the firing angle of the pulses in the gate input of switches.

 In the model, we are going to discuss how to design a half wave controlled rectifier, and we will leave the design of a full wave controlled rectifier as an exercise for you.